tsib0/aw-reporting/README.md

 ```

 **IMPORTANT NOTE:** The API *does not support* video campaign reports.
 This is a work around to import video campaign reports into the database, facilitating the usage of the data in your applications.

-## PDF Generation

-PDF generation works monthly and also needs the use of a HTML template like ACCOUNT\_PERFORMANCE\_REPORT.tmpl

-First run the date range without the -generatePdf to download the data needed to generate them.

-Here's an example properties file for PDF generation:

-> aw-report-sample-for-pdf.properties

 ### Fine print
 Pull requests are very much appreciated.
 Please sign the [Google Individual Contributor License Agreement](http://code.google.com/legal/individual-cla-v1.0.html) (There is a convenient online form) before submitting.